SINGAPORE | MALAYSIA | HONG KONG | TAIWAN | INDONESIA | PHILIPPINES | THAILAND | CHINA | INDIA

 Asia Tech News is proud to partner with organisations who are passionate about what they do, are committed to nurturing their own excellence and know that contributing to the success of their company is the best way to make their personal ambitions come to life.

-Editor's Note: During it's heyday, AsiaTechNews often dominated the tech space especially in Asian tech centers.
-During that time, a story posted in the morning would have a first page rank in Google by noon.
+Editor's Note: During its heyday, AsiaTechNews often dominated the tech space, especially in Asian tech centers.
+During that time, a story posted in the morning would have a first-page rank on Google by noon.
 And while that was amazing, it was also a potential disaster.
 CMoon was named in a bankruptcy story of a major online agency even though he no longer worked for them.
 Because there was no legal issue, the post remained live and continued to rank.
+This incident highlights the contrast between the EU's right to be forgotten laws and the US laws regarding free speech, often referred to as "EU vs US law."
+In the EU, the right to be forgotten, which allows individuals to request the removal of personal information from search engine results and websites under certain circumstances, offers more control over one's online presence.
+Meanwhile, in the US, the focus is more on preserving free speech.
 CMoon finally hired a company that can remove Google search results that are unflattering using search engine optimization.
 It was costly, but that trick did work.
 Yet because of the strength of the post, it took over a month to remove, and although it was successfully removed to page 2, it sometimes still sneaks onto page 1.
 Really have yet to see a comparable tech reporting outfit in these parts.

 Posts Hong Kong 2013

 July 17th-July 25th